Edward Bysshe: Life

 Bysshe was knighted on 20 April 1661, and he was elected M.P. for Bletchingley to the Cavalier Parliament which met at Westminster on 8 May.
 During that parliament, which lasted seventeen years, he is said to have become a pensioner, and to have received £100 every session.
 Anthony Wood speaks very harshly of Bysshe.
-In June, 1663 he was elected a Fellow of the Royal Society.
+In June 1663 he was elected an (Original) Fellow of the Royal Society.

-Byshhe died in the parish of St. Paul, Covent Garden, at the age of 64.
-He was buried in the church of St. Olave, Jewry.
+Byshhe died in the parish of St Paul, Covent Garden, at the age of 64.
+He was buried in the church of St Olave, Jewry.

 Bysshe married Margaret Green, daughter of John Green of Boyshall, Essex, serjeant-at-law.
 She survived him.